espkishore98/email-service-ai/README.md

-# Email Categorization and Ticketing Application
+# Automated Email Response Using Spring AI and OLLAMA

 ## **Prerequisites**